Russia hits Ukraine's Black Sea port in wake of grain deal

 The attacks on key infrastructure marked new attempts by the warring parties to tip the scales of the grinding conflict in their favor.

 In Ukraine's central Kirovohradska region, 13 Russian missiles struck an airfield and a railway facility.
-Gov. Andriy Raikovych said that at least one serviceman and two guards were killed.
-The regional administration reported the strikes near the city of Kirovohrad, wounded another 13 people.
+Gov. Andriy Raikovych said at least one serviceman and two guards were killed and another 16 people were wounded in the strikes near the city of Kirovohrad.

 Earlier this week, the Ukrainians bombarded the Antonivskyi Bridge across the Dnieper River using the U.S.-supplied High Mobility Artillery Rocket System, Kirill Stremousov, deputy head of the Russia-appointed regional administration in Kherson, said.